chef/automate/components/docs-chef-io/content/automate/ha.md

 ![High Availability Architecture](/images/automate/ha_arch_aws_managedservices.png)

 {{< note >}}
-Chef Automate HA for Managed Services has default port 7392 for Postgresql and 9200 for Opensearch.
-You can also change to your custom port
+Chef Automate HA for Managed Services has default port 7392 for Managed Postgresql and 9200 for Managed Opensearch.
+You can also change to your custom port.
 {{< /note >}}
 ### Chef Automate HA Architecture for AWS OnPremise / AWS Non-Managed Minimum Node Cluster